jessemontiel/jesse-montiel-portfolio/README.md

 # jesse-montiel-portfolio
-Portfolio of programming projects and coursework in C++, Python, SQL, and more
+A simple showcase of programming projects and coursework in C++, Python, SQL